Updated July 4, 2023

 4. Data Visualization

-Data visualization is very important in data science as you should know how your data behaves after your analysis.
-If you could foresee it well, you are halfway done at the beginning of data exploration.
-While analyzing data, visualize where data can take you if you take it the right way.
+Data visualization is very important in data science, as you should know how your data behaves after your analysis.
+If you can foresee it well, you are halfway done at the beginning of data exploration.
+While analyzing data, visualize where it can take you if you take it correctly.
 Or what happens if you take the opposite side of the road?
 People may laugh at me if I say creativity is an important part of data visualization.
 But this is true.
 Graphs and plots can help you do the work without doing all the calculations and coding parts.
 Some data visualization tools include Excel, Tableau, Google Charts, and so on.

 5. Machine Learning

 Data science is about analyzing the data; machine learning is building a model out of the data.
-Machine learning helps you understand labeled and unlabeled data, gives you a clear picture of various types of regression and predicts how future data can be.
-With the advent of new technologies and various ways through which a new pile of data is being created, it is important to keep the data in our hands to be well known and helps us predict our future.
+Machine learning helps you understand labeled and unlabeled data, gives you a clear picture of various types of regression, and predicts how future data can be.
+With the advent of new technologies and various ways a new pile of data is being created, it is important to keep the data in our hands to be well-known and helps us predict our future.
 Machine learning helps in doing this.
 Traditional machine learning approaches can be dethroned by deep learning.
 Neural networks think like human brains, and bit AI will make our life easy with data.
 Basic knowledge of deep learning is important to be an efficient data scientist.

 6. Data Knowledge